 Keywords are an essential part of search engine optimization but it is very important to know how to use them effectively.
 One of the responsibilities of the SEO specialist is to conduct comprehensive research to determine which relevant keywords they should use for web marketing campaigns.
-Once the keywords are revealed they will be used in a wide variety of marketing strategies including content, shop blogs, and ads, price titles, and other forms of marketing media.
+Once the keywords are revealed they will be used in a wide variety of marketing strategies including content, blogs, ads, titles, and other forms of marketing media.
 Keywords can be a critical part of obtaining a high ranking in the search engine result pages.
 Each SEO campaign must start with extensive keyword search along with analysis to identify the most relevant and effective keywords to be incorporated into the campaign.
 During this research, the SEO professional will find two types of keywords: short tail keywords and long tail keywords.
 Each of these plays a different role and can have a major impact on an SEO campaign.

 A short tail keyword is a one or two word phrase.
 Since this type of keyword is very short, it is more generic than a long tail keyword which can be very specific.
 The fact that it is so general makes it difficult for a site to rank for a short tail keyword because it is likely that it is widely used across the web.
 Google has a difficult time determining which pages should rank for such a generic term.
 A lot of times when a user begins a search for any type of product, information or service they will start with a short tail keyword.
 Examples might include: shoes, Yamaha, whiteboard, shirt or HD camcorder.
 These all contain either one or two words and in order to narrow the search down they will have to get much more specific in their search.
 The longer the keyword is the more specific a search is.